 The Department of Education recently made employment verification much easier.
 Using the PSLF Help Tool, borrowers can verify employer eligibility and generate the necessary form that needs to be completed.

-According to the Department of Education, the process takes about 30 minutes.
-Borrowers will need their FSA ID and a W-2 or Federal Employer Identification Number (EIN) from their employer.
+According to the Department of Education, borrowers will need their FSA ID and a W-2 or Federal Employer Identification Number (EIN) from their employer.
+The estimate that the process takes about 30 minutes.

 Dave’s Email About PSLF Employer Eligibility